danwhitston/danwhitston/README.md

 * Advised the wider organisation on technology decisions
 * JavaScript, Node.js, TypeScript, Angular, MySQL, PostgreSQL, GitHub, AWS, CircleCI and Jira

-**Developer at Homeflow (Jul 2017 - Nov 2018)**    Mid-level developer in a Brighton-based dev team, primarily working on a panoply of Rails back end monoliths, with dozens of Linux servers and MySQL databases.
+**Developer at Homeflow (Jul 2017 - Nov 2018)**    Rails developer working on websites as a service for hundreds of estate agents and millions of weekly users, primarily working on backend monoliths, with dozens of Linux servers and MySQL databases.

-* Maintained existing code bases with millions of active users and hundreds of clients
+* Maintained large legacy code bases with millions of active users and hundreds of clients, and migrated them piecemeal to newer, more maintainable applications
-* Created new functionality and applications through regular discussion and review with clients and partners
+* Created new functionality in discussion with clients and partners
 * Implemented Rails major version upgrades
 * Code review, sprint planning, retrospective, improvements to CI processes
 * Ruby, Rails 2/3/4/5, RSpec, MySQL, Jira, GitHub, BitBucket